BCIT-203/COMM-2216-User-Documentation-Assignment/docs/4-filter.md

 Replace `old-text` and `new-text` with the text you want to change.
 This will replace the specified text in all commit messages across all branches.

-**Caution:**
+!!! warning

-- Modifying commit messages will rewrite commit history and affect all branches.
+    Modifying commit messages will rewrite commit history and affect all branches.

+!!! warning
-- Ensure that you do this carefully, especially if you’ve shared the history with others.
+    Ensure that you do this carefully, especially if you’ve shared the history with others.

 ---